jfisteus/eyegrade/doc/user-manual/user-manual.rst

 - With the answers of the student, but without her id.
-This is the case when you use the *Capture the current image* command in the *search mode* because Eyegrade detected the answer table in at least one capture, but not the student id box.
+This is the case when you use the *Capture the current image* command in the *grading mode* because Eyegrade detected the answer table in at least one capture, but not the student id box.
 In this case, you can review the answers given by the student and manually enter her id.

 - With neither the answers of the student nor her id.
-This is the case when you use the *Capture the current image* command in the *search mode* because Eyegrade was not able to detect anything from the exam.
+This is the case when you use the *Capture the current image* command in the *grading mode* because Eyegrade was not able to detect anything from the exam.
 In this situation, you can switch to the *manual detection mode* to help the system to detect the answer tables, and manually